-	Moreover, 70% of the sales of pilot products were sold when consumers had a choice between a discounted product with a shorter expiration (i.e., price generated by the Wasteless pricing engine) and the same product for its full price and a longer expiration.
-(In many cases, three or more possible expiration dates were available on the shelf.)
-In two-thirds of cases where consumers were faced with a choice, they chose the discounted product, while in one-third of cases, they chose to purchase the product at the full price.
+Moreover, 70% of the sales of pilot products were sold when consumers had a choice between a discounted product with a shorter expiration (i.e., price generated by the Wasteless pricing engine) and the same product for its full price and a longer expiration (in many cases, three or more possible expiration dates were available on the shelf.)
+Two-thirds of cases where consumers were faced with a choice, a discounted product was selected, while the remaining one-third of consumers chose to purchase products at the full price.

 The KPIs were measured on a SKU and at the store level for the products in the pilot.
 In addition, Wasteless measured per SKU out-of-stock and overstock levels as indicators of store ordering efficiency, because these factors impact Wasteless' ability to meet its KPI goals and improve operations.

 Waste refers to expired products, and does not include defective products, theft, or any products returned by the store or removed from the shelves due to any other reason.

 Diagram 1: Planning Process

 The main planning stages before the commencement of the pilot included a kickoff meeting where various aspects of the business were reviewed (e.g., logistics, operations, in-store processes, the POS system, and the markdown policy).